 - Monoculture builds up fragility debt - by making internal connections easier, at the expense of interoperation, ending in a large collapse as all connected data is lost at once.
 See The Antifragility of the Web

 Monoculture appears to have some benefits; for example the ease of implementation across different instances of the same code base.

 However, this "ease of implementation" is an illusion of progress in terms of interoperability that may actually provide a motivational barrier to working on the hard problems of cross-implementation interoperability.

 Software can avoid promoting monoculture by prioritising integration with other codebases over working with other instances of itself.

 As a community we can avoid monoculture by using many different implementations and building/lobbying their developers to build them to work together.

 Potential antidotes to monoculture:

-- Encourage monoculture projects to support indieweb building-blocks and become indieweb friendly.
+- Encourage monoculture projects to support any or all of the indieweb building-blocks and become indieweb friendly.